 The period just after delivery is called puerperium.
-The puerperium is the time following labour and delivery during which the pelvic organs returned to their normal pre-pregnant conditions.
+The puerperium is the time following labour and delivery during which the pelvic organs return to their normal pre-pregnant conditions.
 By Convention, the puerperium is said to last for 6 weeks after delivery, although it may take longer for some organs to completely return to normal.
 The management of the early puerperium consist of keeping careful watch upon the physiological processes during that time and being prepared to intervene if they should show signs of becoming pathological.
 Attention is given to the general mental and physical welfare of the mother and her new born baby.

 KEY MANAGEMENT AREAS OF THE PUERPERIUM